ionic-team/capacitor/site/docs-md/plugins/android.md

 }
 ```

+### Override navigation

+Capacitor plugins can override the webview navigation.
+For that the plugin can override `public Boolean shouldOverrideLoad(Uri url)` method.
+Returning `true` causes the WebView to abort loading the URL.
+Returning `false` causes the WebView to continue loading the URL.
+Returning `null` will defer to the default Capacitor policy.

 ### Export to Capacitor

 By using the `@NativePlugin` and `@PluginMethod()` annotations in your plugins, you make them available to Capacitor, but you still need an extra step in your application to make Capacitor aware of the plugins.